Skip to content

 • Receive treatment in a comfortable, familiar and private environment

-• Cause less disruption to your patient's and their family's daily lives.
+• Cause less disruption to your patients' and their families' daily lives.

 How it works

-If you have an GU Health patient who you consider is clinically suited to the program, you can submit a referral form through Dialysis Australia, who will then determine if they are eligible by checking your patient’s level of cover with GU Health, checking to see if the service is available in their area, and that their home is suitable for delivery of treatment at home.
+If you have an GU Health patient who you consider is clinically suited to the program, you can submit a referral through one of our selected service provider’s websites, which can be found through our Find a Provider, opens in a new tab tool.
+The service provider then determine if they are eligible by checking your patient’s level of cover with GU Health, checking to see if the service is available in their area, and that their home is suitable for delivery of treatment at home.

 Once your referral has been processed, the service provider will contact your GU Health patient about their availability and treatment plan.
 They will then book in a time for machine installation prior to their first at-home appointment.